We may earn a commission when you click on the affiliate links in this post.

 This Oven Roast Beef recipe has been our Sunday dinner go-to recipe for as long as I can remember.
 I have so many great memories of walking into our home after church to the smell of the pot roast simmering in the oven.
 All of the credit for this recipe goes to my amazing mother who truly perfected this tender roast beef recipe.
 It is simple and delicious!

-Sometimes during the summer, it’s too hot to heat up the oven so I’ll use our Slow Cooker Pot Roast or Instant Pot Sunday Pot Roast recipes and cook the meat outside.
+Sometimes during the summer, it’s too hot to heat up the oven so I’ll use our Slow Cooker Pot Roast or Instant Pot Sunday Pot Roast recipes instead of oven roasting.

 🩷 Echo